Rio Tinto says Australia's Coal and Allied to cut jobs

 A Rio Tinto spokesman told Reuters he could not specify how many jobs would be cut because the decision was still in progress.

-Coal & Allied produces 30 million tonnes of coal annually and employs around 1,500 people across its three operations in Australia’s eastern New South Wales state, according to the company website.
+Coal & Allied produces 30 million metric tons of coal annually and employs around 1,500 people across its three operations in Australia’s eastern New South Wales state, according to the company website.

 Australian shares fell 0.5 percent on Monday as mining stocks lost ground on weak commodity prices and expectations of weak global growth.